Eaz1424/Data-Analytics-Project/README.md

 *Table of the most optimal skills for data scientist sorted by demand*

-Here's a breakdown of the most optimal skills for Data Analysts in 2023:
+Here's a breakdown of the most optimal skills for Data Scientists:
 ### High-Demand and High-Paying Skills:

 - Skills like **databricks, snowflake, and hadoop** are associated with the highest average salary of $170,575 while maintaining significant demand.